Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Finance related deductions

-You can deduct loan interest from both Norway and abroad.
+You can deduct NOKcredit interest both from Norway and abroad.
 The Norwegian ones will most likely be included, so you just need to check if they are correct.
-Those from abroad must be added yourself and are converted automatically into NOK according to the average annual exchange rate downloaded from Norges Bank: https://www.norges-bank.no/tema/Statistikk/Valutakurser/ Loan interest is entirely tax deductible, with the Norwegian tax refund amounting to 22% of the cost.
-However, it is important to note that only interest is deductible, not loan installments.
+Those from abroad must be added yourself and are converted automatically into NOK according to the average annual exchange rate downloaded from Norges Bank: https://www.norges-bank.no/tema/Statistikk/Valutakurser/ NOKedit interest is entirely a tax expense, with the Norwegian tax refund amounting to 22% of the costs.
+However, it should be noted that only interest is deductible, not NOKedyt installments.

 BSU – housing contributions until age 33

 If you set up a BSU account and saved money there, you are entitled to a tax deduction until the year you turn 33.
-The limit amount to be deducted is DKK 27, but you can deduct a maximum of:
+The limit amount to be deducted is NOK 27, and you can deduct a maximum of:

 In the event of a violation of the BSU rules - in the income year in which these rules were violated, a tax surcharge will be charged in the amount corresponding to the amount of tax for which the deduction was previously granted + an additional penalty may be charged.